 The CSAC works with a clinical research assistant who coordinates all regulatory aspects of research protocols.
 She serves as the primary liaison with stakeholders and oversees all communications in connection with the operation of protocols (Ethics committee, regulatory documents, etc.).

-More than 30 cumulatives years in clinical researchs of phase II -IV in:
+More than 30 cumulative years in clinical research of phase II-IV in:

-Our site is completely equiped to performe the major requets you can have.
+Our site is completely equipped to perform the major requests you can have.